You are currently browsing the tag archive for the ‘pseudorandomness’ tag.

 by

-, the above notion is equivalent to the usual notion of the topological entropy of a dynamical system.)
+and its shifts, the above notion is equivalent to the usual notion of the topological entropy of a dynamical system.)
 For instance, if the sequence is a bit sequence (i.e. it takes values in

 ), then there are only